What support will there be for my child’s overall well-being?

 Attendance and After-School Clubs

 We monitor the attendance of pupils with SEND and, if issues with attendance occur, we work with families to find solutions.
-In some circumstances (when attendance falls well below expected levels), support may be requested from the Educational Welfare Officer.
+In some circumstances (when attendance falls well below expected levels), support may be requested and attendance will be monitored within school and regular meetings held, in line with our attendance policy.

 All pupils are encouraged to participate in extra curricular activities at school and we actively promote the engagement of pupils with SEND at these clubs.
 Discussions about what is available for your child may be held at the Inclusion Passport meeting and you may receive additional letters with guidance about the clubs on offer.
 All of the after school clubs are prepared to support pupils with Special Educational Needs and we will work with external providers in order to ensure that children with SEND are able to access these arrangements.